rois-codh/arc-ukiyoe-faces/README.md

 python3 arc_download.py
 ```

+Note that a recent Protocol Buffer update (see https://github.com/rois-codh/arc-ukiyoe-faces/blob/main/arc_download.py) may break the ray packages that scripts in this repo uses.
+If it is the case, such issue could be mitigated by prefixing `PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=python `, e.g. running `PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=python python3 arc_download.py`

 By default, it downloads images into `./scratch/arc_images/*.jpg` and copy annotations/metadata to `./scratch/arc_face.csv` and `./scratch/arc_metadata.csv`.
 Consult the output of `python3 arc_download.py --help` for how to change the default behavior.

 Please note that we **intentionally** did not include image data into the dataset to allow image providers to check which images are used and respect the original authors.
 We request not to create a derived dataset including image data for the user's convenience.